The Elizabeth Szathmary Story

 by Stephen McNeill

-Elizabeth was born in New York on October 12, 1937, to Hungarian-Jewish parents.
-Her mother was a former opera singer and vaudeville performer, and her father was a composer who is best known for writing the theme song of the popular 1960s television show, Get Smart.
+Szathmary was born in New York on October 12, 1937, to Hungarian-Jewish parents.
+Her mother was a former opera singer and vaudeville performer, and her father was a composer best known for writing the theme song of the popular 1960s television show Get Smart.

-Elizabeth was a graduate of the High School of Performing Arts in New York City and later performed with the Metropolitan Opera Ballet under the great choreographer, Antony Tudor.
+Szathmary was a graduate of the High School of Performing Arts in New York City and later performed with the Metropolitan Opera Ballet under the great choreographer Antony Tudor.
 It was at this time that she met musician, Robert Swerdlow.
-They began a relationship and moved to France where Elizabeth danced with such companies as Les Ballets Classique de Monte Carlo and Les Ballets Contemporains de Paris.
+They began a relationship and moved to France where Szathmary danced with such companies as Les Ballets Classique de Monte Carlo and Les Ballets Contemporains de Paris.